LILY OF THE VALLEY

 CARDENOLIDES

 The plant also produces a valuable pharmaceutical drug, convallotoxin, a cardiotonic drug, a digitalin-like substance.
 Of all the naturally occurring cardiac glycosides, convallotoxin is the most potent.
-Because of this Lily of the Valley is very poisonous, ingestion of parts of the plant will typically produce burning of the mouth and throat, nausea, vomiting, abdominal pain, headache, dilated pupils, slow and arrhythmic heartbeat, sometimes resulting in coma and death.
-The same toxins are present in other members of the Lily family, for instance Star of Bethlehem.
-Convallotoxin resembles Digoxigenin which is found in Foxglove.
-Besides Convallotoxin, which is the main toxin representing 40% of the total cardiac glycosides in Lily of the Valley, 37 other cardenolides (cardiac glycosides) have been isolated from i, amongst them Convallarin, Convallamarin and Convallamaronin, which are used medicinally.
+Because of this Lily-of-the-Valley is very poisonous, ingestion of parts of the plant will typically produce burning of the mouth and throat, nausea, vomiting, abdominal pain, headache, dilated pupils, slow and arrhythmic heartbeat, sometimes resulting in coma and death.
+The same toxins are present in other members of the Lily family, for instance Star-of-Bethlehem.

-NON-PROTEIN AMINO ACIDS
+NON-PROTEINOGENIC AMINO ACIDS

-Azetidine-2-carboxylic Acid is a non-protein amino acid (NPAA) meaning that it does not occur in natural proteins.
+Azetidine-2-carboxylic Acid is a non-proteinogenic amino acid (NPAA) meaning that it does not occur in natural proteins.
 It is the homologue of Proline, which is a natural amino acid found in proteins.
 Azetidine-2-carboxylic Acid occurs in Lily-of-the-Valley as a poison which seems to be devised to act as an analogue to Proline, and because of this can accidentally be incorporated into proteins in place of Proline, where it may disrupt the normal function of the protein.
 Azetidine-2-carboxylic Acid is therefore toxic.
-It occurs in the rhizomes and leaves of Lily-of-the-Valley, and also in some species of Solomons Seal.
+It occurs in the rhizomes and leaves of Lily-of-the-Valley, and also in some species of Solomon's Seal.
 To a much lesser extent in Sugar Beet.

 Proline, one of the natural 21 or 22 amino acids, is a non-essential amino acid, meaning that although we cannot live without it, humans do not need to consume food containing Proline since humans are able to synthesize it within their bodies.
-[Proline is only shown for comparison with Azetidine-2-carboxylic Acid and does not occur in Lily of the Valley].
+[Proline is only shown for comparison with Azetidine-2-carboxylic Acid and does not occur in Lily-of-the-Valley].

 Distribution

-family8ruscaceae family8 asparagus family8asparagaceae
+family8ruscaceae family8nolinoideae family8asparagus family8asparagaceae

 BSBI maps